Chapter Forty One III

 Dr. Epstein, “The only accurate answer is too depressing to think about.”

 “Geez, all right.
 Let me think it over.
 Not whether we’ll do it, we’ll do it, just how to go about it.
 I need to get out there and see the layout.
 So far, everything has been small towns or out of the way joints.
 We had a measure of either seclusion or a small audience.
-I need to let the girls see the scene, the patterns of the bodyguards.
-Can you get us satellite photos of his office, down to the street, routes he normally takes?
-I’d like that in my head before we leave.”
+I need to let the girls see the scene, the patterns of the bodyguards.”

 She shuts down the site, the screen goes blank, “I need to find a place to corner him and a clean way out.
 We’ll fly to Salt Lake or Seattle and drive from there, I’ll work it out with Transportation.”